long distance parenting plan document with checklist of items to include

 There are many parts to creating a long distance parenting plan.
-When When you get to the meat an potatoes of what to include in the parenting plan it can be tough to make sure you have it all down.
+When you get to the meat and potatoes of what to include in the parenting plan, it can be tough to make sure you have it all down.

-This post covers some things to remember in your long distance divorce and custody agreement.
-Combined with looking over some long distance parenting plan examples, you should be all set to create your perfect long distance parenting plan.
+This post covers some things to remember when drafting your long-distance divorce and custody agreement.
+After reviewing some long-distance parenting plan examples, you should be all set to create your perfect parenting plan.

 Always Have a Court Order Before You Move